contentful/ng-contentful/README.md

+# This repository is deprecated.
+There is no further support or maintenence planned.

+You can find a more up to date solution by the community at [https://github.com/jvandemo/angular-contentful](https://github.com/jvandemo/angular-contentful)

+---

 # ng-contentful

-## Warning

-**This module is not being maintained or updated anymore.
-You can find a more up to date solution by the community at [https://github.com/jvandemo/angular-contentful](https://github.com/jvandemo/angular-contentful)**

 ng-contentful is a [AngularJS][angularjs] module for accessing the [Contentful][contentful] CMS [content delivery API][docs] and integrate content like blog posts and